-Counselor Aides are students whose primary aim is to be of friendly assistance to other students.
+Counselor Aides are students whose primary aim is to be of friendly assistance to other students and assist the staff in each counseling center.
 They can be especially helpful in answering questions for entering students during orientation and registration periods.
 Counselor Aides work in each of the Student Development Centers throughout the academic year as part of a team providing assistance to students at the College.